 The man who really put Marfa on the map and helped develop its reputation as a hub for artists is the minimalist artist Donald Judd.

-There are dozens of other galleries dotted throughout Marfa which showcase the town’s cultural standing.
+There are dozens of other galleries dotted throughout Marfa that showcase the town’s cultural standing.

 Enjoy a star party